Tianjin Airlines Flight 7554: Incident

 The Embraer 190 jet was leaving on its daily route from Hotan Airport to Ürümqi Diwopu International Airport at 12:25 pm (04:25 Greenwich Mean Time) with 92 passengers and nine crewmembers.
 The hijackers, six Uyghur men aged 20–36 from the city of Kashgar, boarded the aircraft normally.
-Surveillance video showed them feigning disability to bypass airport security; one suspect hid his aluminum pipe weapon inside his crutch.
+Video surveillance showed them feigning disability to bypass airport security; one suspect hid his aluminum pipe weapon inside his crutch.
 The hijackers donned staff uniforms and split into two parties of three in the front and back of the plane.
 One of the suspects said they aimed to fly the aircraft out of the country to wage holy war; China has previously raised concerns that Uyghur militants are linking up to their Islamist counterparts in Pakistan.

 According to the flight captain, sounds of screaming and fighting emerged from inside the plane at 12:32 pm and 5700 m above ground.
 The three hijackers in front were attempting to break down the door to the cockpit, according to the China Daily, injuring a flight attendant who resisted them.
 Witnesses note that the attackers were armed with the sharp ends of a disassembled aluminum crutch.
 Simultaneously, the three men in the back brandished metal bars and explosives, beating seated passengers while announcing "whoever stands up will die".

 Upon hearing this declaration of intent, Fu Huacheng, a passenger and the minister of education for Lop County, recalled running out of his seat and shouting in Uyghur to his fellow passengers: "Come on!
 Let's stand up and fight them."
 Up to six mostly Uyghur plainclothes police responded to Fu's call; microbloggers confirmed witnessing plainclothes policemen removing homemade explosives from the suspects.
 A group of passengers, led by a local doctor, escorted the elderly and children away from the violence.
 Some passengers successfully activated the mid-air anti-hijacking contingency plan, which involves pushing a trolley in front of the cockpit door.
 A passenger interviewed by the Associated Press confirmed that passengers used their belts to restrain the attackers; witnesses to the hijacking posted bloody pictures of the arrests on Sina Weibo.

 When the captain heard confirmation from a flight attendant that the events in the cabin were indeed an attempted hijacking and not just a fight, he turned the aircraft back to Hotan.
 The jet returned safely at Hotan Airport at 12:45 pm.
 The Civil Aviation Administration of China reported that seven passengers, two security officers, and two flight attendants sustained injuries from the fighting.
 In addition, two of the hijackers (identified as Ababaykeri Ybelayim and Mametali Yvsup) died from injuries on board; another two of the four detained were taken to the hospital due to self-mutilation.